nonoroazoro/vscode-syncing/README.md

 ## VSCode User Settings

-From ***version 1.6.0*** onwards, you can find the newly added `Syncing Settings` in your `VSCode User Settings`, which will also be synced between your devices.
+From ***version 1.6.0*** onwards, you'll find these two newly added `Syncing Settings` in your `VSCode User Settings`.

 1. ***`syncing.upload.exclude`***

-    You can configure these [glob patterns](https://github.com/isaacs/minimatch) for excluding VSCode settings from being synced.
+    You can configure [glob patterns](https://github.com/isaacs/minimatch) for excluding some `VSCode User Settings` from being synced.

-    > Note that the settings not listed will be synced normally.
+    > Note that the settings not listed here will still be synced normally.

     Take this for example: